Koenigsmark (1935 film)

-Synopsis
+Plot

-Aurore, a Russian-born Princess living in Paris has an arranged marriage to Grand Duke Rodolphe of a small German principality, part of the wider German Empire.
+Aurore, a Russian-born princess living in Paris has an arranged marriage to Grand Duke Rodolphe of a small German principality, part of the wider German Empire.
 Although she doesn't love her husband, she is very fond of him.
-When he departs to take part on an intelligence operation in Africa on the orders of the Kaiser, his wife gives him a locket as a memento of her.
+When he departs to take part in an intelligence operation in Africa on the orders of the Kaiser, his wife gives him a locket as a memento of her.
 In his absence, the Princess battles for control of the state with her brother-in-law Frederick, particularly when news arrives from Africa that Grand Duke Rodolphe has died of disease.

 A young Frenchman Raoul Vignerte is hired to act as the tutor for Frederick's young son.
 He gradually strikes up a friendship with the widowed Princess.
 Vignerte is working on research into the tragic historical romance between Sophia Dorothea and Philip Christoph von Königsmarck.
 While investigating he discovers a secret passage in the castle and finds a skeleton hidden there, holding the locket.
 It becomes clear that Frederick had his brother Rodolphe murdered before he even left the castle and the story of his dying in Africa has been faked.
 Discovering that his plan has been uncovered, Frederick starts a fire that destroys much of the evidence.

 As the outbreak of the First World War approaches, the Princess drives Raoul to safety from arrests across the border, and then returns to confront Frederick.
 Faced with exposure he shoots himself, at which point the Princess abdicates, not wishing to take part in the war against Russia or France.